theodox/theodox.github.io/pelican/content/egg_man.md

 On my own machine, where I'm running from loose files, I add project to my Python path using the wonderful, and often overlooked standard library module site.  site is an alternative method of managing your Python search path - instead of appending paths onto sys.path, you can add directories using using [site.addsitedir()](https://docs.python.org/2/library/site.html).
 The truly excellent feature of site, though, that it's data-driven: when you add a directory with site.addsitedir(), the module will search the folder for text files with the .pth extension and then add any directories specified there as well.
 That UL_maya.pth file down near the bottom of the picture is my .pth file: it includes entries for my external modules so that they are automatically included when my project folder is added to the path.

 Unfortunately, site does not know how to deal with pth files inside a zip file.
-So, my startup code includes a little shim which duplicates the functionality of addsitedir.
+So, my startup code includes a little shim which duplicates the functionality of `addsitedir`.
 Luckily it's pretty simple:

     """
     ul.paths.py